astelvida/gif-term/README.md

 # gifcat

->  Translates words and phrases to a gif image and displays it in the terminal.
+>  Translates words and phrases to a gif and displays it in the terminal.

 Powered by GIPHY API